Pakistani terrorists will look to infiltrate with high altitude winter gear: Intelligence Bureau

 Pakistan lines up 500 terrorists at border, makes infiltration attempts

-Infiltrations normally slow down due to heavy snow fall in December.
+Infiltrations normally slow down due to heavy snowfall in December.
 However, the Pakistan army wants to ensure that the process continues and the Indian forces do not get time to settle down.

-While discussing on how to keep the infiltrations up during winter, it was decided that high altitude gear would be provided.
+While discussing how to keep the infiltrations up during winter, it was decided that high altitude gear would be provided.
 The army will now provide terrorists with high altitude gear which they use in the Siachen region.

 Indian Intelligence Bureau officials report that this is a clear sign that the Pakistan army does not want the issue to die down.